Buttermilk Cheddar Biscuits Recipe

 OR Bread dipping seasonings such as *Dean Jacob’s * (see photo below)

 Preheat oven to 475 degrees F. Adjust oven rack to just above the middle position.
 Grease an 8-inch round cake pan with shortening.

+Using a kitchen scale, weigh out 9-ounces of self-rising flour.
 With a whisk, combine self-rising flour, baking soda, salt and sugar in a medium-mixing bowl.
 With a pastry cutter, work the shortening into the flour mixture until there are no shortening lumps larger than a pea.
 Stir in the cheddar cheese.

 With a spatula, very gently, fold in buttermilk and half & half, just until combined and let stand for 2 to 3 minutes to allow the liquid to be absorbed.

 Spray an ice-cream scoop with cooking spray; Spoon dough onto baking pan beginning with one in the center.